outsinre/outsinre.github.com/_posts/2015-10-10-weechat-sasl-nickserv.md

    /proxy add tor socks5 127.0.0.1 9050
    ```

-   This will tell Weechat that a proxy named 'tor-ss' is added.
+   This will tell Weechat that a proxy named 'tor' is added.
 2. Enable proxy for IRC server

    ```
    /set irc.server.oftc.proxy tor
    ```

-   Connection to *oftc* server uses proxy named 'tor-ss'.
+   Connection to *oftc* server uses proxy named 'tor'.